TenebrisNoctua/pajamas/README.md

 # Running a pajamas project:

+## Runtime Providers

+Like it has been mentioned above, Pajamas allows you to run your Luau projects in a platform-agnostic manner, which is done through runtime providers.

+A runtime provider is the middleman between the runtime and your project.
+It setups your project, and initializes the libraries that you included within your project.
+It handles everything related to the runtime for your project, so you don't need to interact with the runtime directly yourself.

+This way, your Luau project can be ported to different platforms with ease, and you only need to initialize the provider for a runtime you wish to port your project to.

+## Runtime Objects

 After setting up your project, to run it, you must first create a runtime object with a runtime provider.
-To do this, Pajamas comes with a common API that is used the same across all possible platforms.
+A runtime object is used to initialize and run projects per runtime.
+In the examples below, you can see how this is done.

 ## Setting up a project on Roblox